Among the heat wave dead, a man of few words, but a big life - News Break

 “He had a family, a job, hobbies and a home,” said the Rev. Lara Crutsinger-Perry, who said she only learned many details about Moss’ previous life after he died because he was very private about his past.

-Crutsinger-Perry said that Moss — who was known to love the outdoors — made his way the Pacific Northwest decades ago, where he initially lived in a tent in woods outside of Bellingham and had his share of challenges.
+Moss — who was known to love the outdoors — made his way to the Pacific Northwest decades ago, where he initially lived in a tent in woods outside of Bellingham and had his share of challenges, Crutsinger-Perry said.
 He eventually found his way to the state capital, where he became a friend to those at the church and was welcomed to sleep in a corner just outside the door, his preferred spot, no matter the weather.

-Last week’s heat wave was caused by what meteorologists described as a dome of high pressure over the Northwest that scientists said was a once-in-a-millennium .
+Last week's heat wave was caused by what meteorologists described as a dome of high pressure over the Northwest that scientists said was a once-in-a-millennium event.

 Washington's death toll hit at least 78, Oregon reported 116 deaths, and in Canada, British Columbia authorities reported at least 719 “sudden and unexpected deaths” during the heat wave — triple what would normally occur during that amount of time.